Nick Leeson: Barings Bank

 In April 1992, Barings decided to open a Futures and Options office in Singapore, executing and clearing transactions on the Singapore International Monetary Exchange (SIMEX).
 Barings had held a seat on SIMEX for some time but did not activate it until Leeson, appointed general manager, was sent to head both front office and back office operations.
 Prior to leaving, Leeson was denied a broker's licence in the UK because of committing fraud on his application, having failed to report a judgment for debt against him entered by the National Westminster Bank.
 Neither Leeson nor Barings disclosed this denial when he applied for his licence in Singapore.

 From 1992, Leeson made unauthorised speculative trades that initially made large profits for Barings: £10 million, which accounted for 10% of Barings' annual profit.
 He earned a bonus of £130,000 on his salary of £50,000 for that year.
 Leeson used one of Barings' error accounts (accounts used to correct mistakes made in trading) to hide his losses.
 He later stated that this account was first used to hide an error made by a subordinate who had been assigned to buy twenty futures contracts for Fuji Bank but sold them instead, costing Barings £20,000.

 Leeson used this error account to cover further bad trades by himself and others.
 For example, he used it to cover mistakes made by one of his traders who frequently came to work after long nights of partying.
 Leeson believes that he first crossed into out-and-out criminal conduct when he forgot to reconcile a discrepancy of 500 contracts, costing Barings US$1.7 million.
 He concluded that the only way to hide such a massive error and keep his job was to hide it in the error account.
-Leeson insists that he never used the account for his own gain, but in 1996 investigators had located approximately $35 million in various bank accounts tied to him.